-- Command-line interface - Graphical user interface (GUI)
+- Command-line interface - GUI

-Also as of Version 2009, the debug ini configuration file is removed from the Citrix Workspace app installer package.
+Also as of Version 2009, the debug.ini configuration file is removed from the Citrix Workspace app installer package.

 Logging captures the Citrix Workspace app deployment details, configuration changes, and administrative activities to a logging database.
-A third-party developer can leverage this logging mechanism by using the logging SDK, which is bundled as part of the Citrix Workspace app Platform Optimization SDK.
+A third-party developer can apply this logging mechanism by using the logging SDK, which is bundled as part of the Citrix Workspace app Platform Optimization SDK.